Skip to main content

 ImagePullBackOffContainer registry access issueVerify your cluster can pull images from the internet

-Setup Interface Shows “Waiting for Controller”
+Setup Wizard Shows “Waiting for Controller”

 The controller hasn’t connected to our systems yet.
 This usually resolves in 2-5 minutes.If it persists: